Cynthia Villar: Political career

-In 2001, Villar ran as Representative of the Lone District of Las Piñas and won in a landslide victory.
+In the year of 2001, Villar ran as Representative of the Lone District of Las Piñas and won in a landslide victory.
 She served in that post until 2010.

 When her husband became the Senate President in 2006, she became the president of the Senate Spouses Foundation, Inc., serving until December 2008.

 Plunder charges were filed in 2008 against Villar, then a representative, and her husband, then-senator Manny Villar.
 The plunder complaint relates to an alleged fraudulent deal in 1998 with the Bangko Sentral ng Pilipinas.
 She and her husband were cleared of the charges by the Office of the Ombudsman in 2010.

 In 2013, Villar ran as senator under the ticket of his husband's rival in the 2010 presidential elections, President Benigno Aquino III and won, finishing in 10th place.

 On July 10, 2014, Villar criticized the arrest of senators Bong Revilla, Juan Ponce Enrile, and Jinggoy Estrada after the three were linked as the masterminds to the Priority Development Assistance Fund scam or Pork Barrel scandal.

 On May 19, 2015, Villar was the richest senator in the Philippines with a 2014 net worth of ₱1,983,480,135.
 On May 17, 2016, Villar's wealth increased by 76% according to government data.

 In August 2016, Villar's son, Mark Villar, was appointed by newly elected president Rodrigo Duterte as the public works and highways secretary.
-In October 2016, Villar backed President Duterte's Philippine Drug War, which has killed at least 20,000 Filipinos.
+In October 2016, Villar backed President Duterte's Philippine Drug War, which according to rights groups and activists has killed at least 20,000 Filipinos.
 In November 2016, Villar voted against a resolution which sought to reject the Duterte-initiated burial of the late dictator Ferdinand Marcos in the Libingan ng mga Bayani.